 The right pricing strategy is the cornerstone of any eCommerce business, big or small.
-Price is often a deciding factor of a purchase due to the proliferation of price-comparison apps that enable shoppers to compare prices between online retailers within minutes.
+Price is often the deciding factor of a purchase due to the abundance of price-comparison apps which allow shoppers to find the most competitive price point within minutes.
 But a well thought out, dynamic pricing plan can help attract more traffic to your Marketplace listings, impact the customer’s buying decision, and ultimately help you grow a successful business.

 Whether you’re a seasoned seller or you just joined the Marketplace community, keep reading to get some ideas about how to define your Walmart pricing strategy and how to set and maintain your prices so you can stay ahead of the competition in a world where online prices are constantly changing.

 1 Set prices that deliver on the Every Day Low Price (EDLP) promise